 Private Shooting Preserves

-In 1963, the South Dakota Legislature enacted the Private Shooting Preserve Act authorizing the issuance of licenses to private shooting preserves.
-This permit can be issued to an individual (South Dakota residents only), co-partnership, association, or corporation owning, holding or controlling by lease or otherwise any contiguous tract of land (must touch at the corners or sides) of at least 160 and not to exceed 2,560 acres.
+The Private Shooting Preserves Permit Application can be issued to an individual (South Dakota residents only), co-partnership, association, or corporation owning, holding or controlling by lease or otherwise any contiguous tract of land (must touch at the corners or sides) of at least 160 and not to exceed 2,560 acres.

 A shooting preserve may not be located within one mile of publicly owned land managed for hunting and wildlife without prior Commission approval.
 The one-year private shooting preserve fee is $100.00 for the preserve season plus 40 cents for each acre of land within the preserve.